 This Rongai route 8 Day trip begins in Marangu when you arrive on day 1 at Kilimanjaro Mountain Resort.
 The climb begins at the remote, northern side of Kilimanjaro, near the Kenyan border.
 We hike through a true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.

 The Rongai route is a more gradual ascent, and is therefore preferred by those with little or no backpacking experience, but is equally enjoyable for even the most hardened trekkers.
 With only six days on the mountain and only 4.5 days before the summit climb, there is little time for altitude acclimatization.
 This route ascends quickly and steady.
 It is recommended for climbers who lack the time to spend more days on the mountain.

 Our trips begin and end at Kilimanjaro Mountain Resort in Marangu.
 Clients may arrive at any time on day one.
-There is a pre-trip meeting around 5:30pm and the included dinner is served at 6pm.
+There is a pre-trip meeting at 6:00pm and the included dinner is served afterwards.
 Private transfers from Kilimanjaro International Airport (JRO) to Kilimanjaro Mountain Resort can be arranged for an extra fee.